UPDATE 1-US natural gas edges higher ahead of storage data

 The front month fell in late January to $2.231, a contract

-low and the lowest price for a front month since March 2002,
+low and the weakest price for a front month since March 2002,

 announce production cuts.